We have a sales process but our sales team is still “winging it” on big deals

 sales ai savvy

-“Our top 10% of sales people are bringing in at least 70, 80, even 90 % of all new business.
-So, what if we could simply codify the proven activities and behaviours of these top sales people?
-What if we could bottle this secret sauce so it can be coached and practised by all members of the sales team?
+“Our top 10% of salespeople are bringing in at least 70, 80, even 90 % of all new business.
+So, what if we could simply codify the proven activities and behaviors of these top salespeople?
+What if we could bottle this secret sauce so it can be coached and practiced by all sales team members?

 I use the term “holy grail” because it is likely a mythical goal.
 We need to accept that there will always be those top performers who produce exceptional results beyond the reach of the ‘average’ account executive.

-But, what if you could get maybe half your sales team performing half as well as your top performers?
-Better still, what if your top performers could also benefit from learning from and building on the unique activities and behaviours that their top colleagues are executing?
+But what if you could get maybe half your sales team performing half as well as your top performers?
+Better still, what if your top performers could also benefit from learning from and building on the unique activities and behaviors that their top colleagues are executing?
 That could nudge the bell curve further to the right.

-So, why are sales people still winging it?
+So, why are salespeople still winging it?
 Why are they ignoring the sales process?
-And if they ain’t following it, that means sales managers aren’t using it.
-And therefore they are not coaching their sales reps to it.
+And if they aren’t following it, that means sales managers aren’t using it.
+And therefore, they are not coaching their sales reps to it.
 Why is it so hard to translate strategy into holy grail-like results?

-The problem with this is that complex B2B sales isn’t a simple linear progression.
-It’s more of an agile process where you’ve got multiple things on the go.
-Multiple stakeholders, multiple steps need to be executed.
+The problem is that complex B2B sales isn’t a simple linear progression.
+It’s more of an agile process with multiple things on the go.
+Multiple stakeholders multiple steps need to be executed.
 Multiple options.
-And those buyers will often throw a curve-ball into the process.
-As they say…“No plan survives contact with the enemy”
+And those buyers will often throw a curveball into the process.
+As they say…“No plan survives contact with the enemy.”

-To make things worse, the sales process requires a multitude of sales support, buyer engagement and buyer acumen content items.
-You can link to these in your document but your sales process also needs to capture multiple content and messaging option variations to cover different scenarios in the process.
+To make things worse, the sales process requires many sales support, buyer engagement, and buyer acumen content items.
+You can link to these in your document, but your sales process must also capture multiple content and messaging option variations to cover different scenarios.

 For example, “present the proposal” is a step in your sales process – you might link to a proposal template in your static document.
 But you could have many variations for different situations.